 Legislation flows through Standing Committees made up of council members before going to the full Council for a vote.
 All bills are assigned to one or more of the five Standing Committees for recommendations to be made to the full Council.
 These committees meet during the first and third weeks of each month in the Council Chamber in City Hall.
 For additional information, click Legislative Process.

 The full Council meets on the second and fourth Tuesday of each month at 5 p.m. in the Council Chamber.
 Citizens are encouraged to play an active role in their city government.
 You may obtain a Council Agenda from the Legislative Services Division in City Hall (Suite 430) on the Friday before a meeting.

 You may speak before the full City Council on any bill up for public hearing or during the public comment section at each Council meeting.
-If you have questions or concerns regarding local issues, call your district council member or the Council office at (904) 630-1377.
+If you have questions or concerns regarding legislative issues, call your district council member or the Council office at (904) 255-5200, for general matters please contact (904) 630-CITY.
 Staff there will be glad to assist you.

 Further information can be found at these links: